makkahwi/heal-tracker/README.md

 ## Features

+- **Consumed Meals**
+  Track your daily food consumption to stay on healthy track.

-- **Meal Scheduling**
+- **Diet Schedules**
-  Stay on track with your nutrition plan by logging and following scheduled meals.
+  Plan and organize your meals with detailed schedules for better dietary management.

-- **Hydration Logging**
+- **Water Logging**
-  Record your water intake to maintain optimal hydration levels.
+  Monitor your daily water intake to ensure adequate hydration.

+- **Fasting**
+  Track your fasting days and durations easily.

 - **Relief Records**
-  Document your relief exercises along the day as a health indicator.

-- **Exercise Tracking**
-  Log your physical activities, including sports, workouts, and walks.
+  Log your restroom visits for better health insights.

-- **Medication Follow-Up**
+- **Sport Sessions**
-  Never miss a dose by keeping track of your medications and supplements.
+  Track your physical activities to maintain an active lifestyle.

-- **Sleep Cycle Monitoring**
+- **Sleep Cycles**
-  Monitor and improve your sleep patterns for better rest and recovery.
+  Monitor your sleep patterns to ensure sufficient rest.

+- **Consumed Medicines**
+  Track all your medication intake smoothly.

-- **Fasting Tracker**
+- **Medicine Schedule**
-  Track your fasting days and length of fasting in hours.
+  Plan your medication schedule for better adherence.

-- **Weight Tracking**
+- **Weight Readings**
-  Log and monitor your weight, with support for inBody scale or any detailed-reading providers.
+  Log detailed weight measurements to track progress.

+- **Lab Tests**
+  Store and track your lab test results for easy reference.

 - **Secured Access**
   User-only access for own data view & manipulation with Firebase authentication.